 See also: natural monopolies – where the most efficient number of firms is one.

-- Monopolies Successful Firms.
+- Monopolies can be successful firms.
 A firm may become a monopoly through being efficient and dynamic.
 A monopoly is thus a sign of success not inefficiency.
 For example – Google has gained monopoly power through being regarded as best firm for search engines.
+Apple has a degree of monopoly power through successful innovation.

 Monopoly Essay Questions